LCTI: SR-15 Transportation Equity & Affordable Housing Task Force

 Community Benefits

 The SR-15 TEAH Task Force centers community members' voice and will identify community priorities, plan community engagement, and make recommendations to agencies and decision-making bodies to influence and increase sustainable transportation equity and affordable housing, and anti-displacement strategies among residents and small businesses in the SR-15 area of City Heights.
 The Task Force aims to build capacity within its members to lead the planning process for future developments in the SR-15 area of City Heights.
-The goal is to convene community partners and community residents to influence and shape how their community’s development.
+The goal is to convene community partners and community residents to influence and shape their community’s development.
 Moreover, the work of the SR-15 TEAH Task Force through the Development Without Displacement will be used to inform the Mid-City Community Plan Update expected to take off between 2023 to 2024.

 Outreach & Engagement Strategies